doesbuzz/Rust-Zip/README.md

 Important Notice
 -----------------
-Rs-Zip’s encryption is NOT (yet) production-grade or cryptographically secure.
+Rust-Zip’s encryption is NOT (yet) production-grade or cryptographically secure.
 I plan to add my own secure AES (or other) encryption implementations using only Rust's standard library.

 This tool is meant for learning, experimentation, and personal use only.